 Life is a process.
 You’re never going to be standing still.
 You’re never going to reach the bottom of the self-love list, the to-do list, the ‘desires’ list.
 But that doesn’t mean you give up, either.
 You just have to understand that it’s okay to be wherever you are right now—content, scared, confused, happy, sad, angry, messy—let yourself feel those emotions, experience those things.
 Let yourself be and become whomever feels right, even if that person is hardly recognizable from who you’ve been.

-You’re not meant to stay the same—growth is good.
+You are not who you used to be and you’re not meant to stay the same—>growth is good.

 So continue to change, to shift, to question, to think.
 Push back against the world, against the idea that you’re supposed to be one, static person for the rest of your life.
 Think things through; jump forward without a thought.
 Let people in; be selective with your heart.
 Follow your passions; take the practical road instead.
 Run full speed; take things at a snail’s pace.